GianAndreaSechi/openf1/sdk/README.md

 This Python SDK simplifies interactions with the OpenF1 API, allowing you to easily retrieve various types of Formula 1 data such as lap times, driver information, car telemetry, and more directly within your Python applications.

+NB: As this is a side project developed in my spare time with assistance from Gemini CLI, please bear with any imperfections.

 ## Installation

 To install the OpenF1 Python SDK, you can use pip: